-The Paradox of Choice popularized the concept that too many choices don’t free us.
-They can paralyze us and make us unhappy instead.
+The Paradox of Choice investigates the counterintuitive effect of having too many choices: it’s not true that choices necessarily free us, but they can also paralyze us and make us unhappier.

-- Too many choices can make us unhappier, indecisive and regretful (“what if..”)
+- Too many choices can make us unhappy, indecisive and regretful (“what if..”)

 - Maximizers, people obsessed with making the best decisions, are worst hit

 - Fear of regret leads you to sub-par decisions (and self-sabotage)

 - You can learn to stress less and be happier

 About The Author: Barry Schwarz is an American psychologist and university professor at Swarthmore college.

 The usual thinking goes that the more choices people have, the freer and happier they are.